-Buildings close to Cootamundra Walk will be sited so that the overall visibility of the development is minimised when viewed from the open space, which will enhance the natural, bushy settings.
-Vegetation from private gardens will enhance the existing landscape character of the corridor, incorporating large native / indigenous canopy trees.
+Buildings close to Koonung Creek and Bushy Creek parklands will be sited so that the overall visibility of the development is minimised when viewed from these areas, which will enhance their natural, bushy settings.
+Vegetation from private gardens will enhance the existing landscape character of the creek corridor or parklands, incorporating large native / indigenous canopy trees.